-For any adjustments reported on Part I, line 10, attach a supporting schedule that provides, for each corporation to which an adjustment relates: the name and EIN of the corporation, the amount of net income included in Part I before any adjustments on line 10, the amount of net income included on Part I, line 11, the amount of the net adjustment that is attributable to intercompany dividends (in the case of insurance companies), and the amount of the remainder of the net adjustment.
+For any adjustments reported on Part I, lines 10a, 10b, and 10c, attach a supporting schedule that provides, for each corporation to which an adjustment relates: the name and EIN of the corporation, the amount of net income included in Part I before any adjustments on line 10, the amount of net income included on Part I, line 11, the amount of the net adjustment that is attributable to intercompany dividend adjustments required to be reported by statutory accounting and included on Part I, line 10a, the amount of the net adjustment attributable to other statutory accounting requirements and included on Part I, line 10b, and the amount of the remainder of the net adjustment not required because of statutory accounting and included on Part I, line 10c.
+If any net adjustment is included for the corporation on Part I, lines 10b or 10c, attach a supplemental supporting schedule identifying the line (10b or 10c), the type of each adjustment included in the net adjustment, and the amount of each adjustment included in the net adjustment.